priyanallan/contacts-flutter-app/README.md

-# sample_flutter_app
+# contacts_flutter_app

-A new Flutter project.
+A new Flutter project which displays Contacts.

 ## Getting Started

-For help getting started with Flutter, view our online [documentation](https://flutter.io/).
+For help getting started with Flutter, view online [documentation](https://flutter.io/).